↓

 May 2 2019

 Usually, I am out of the astronomy business from sometime in October to sometime in May.
-Last year, I did both April at the start of the year (Kicking off my 2018 astronomy season with two outings) and November for local RASC events, partly as I’m the Star Party Coordinator and I try to show up for all the events.… Read the rest
+Last year, I did both April at the start of the year (Kicking off my 2018 astronomy season with two outings) and November for local RASC events, partly as I’m the Star Party Coordinator and I try to show up for all the events.
+But I didn’t accomplish much last year overall, and April and November were pretty cold.

 Picture of a boy looking through a telescope to represent astronomy